-Study & Work Abroad Fair – Tuesday, September 26
+Study & Work Abroad Fair – Annual Event in September

 Location: SAU (lobby and Fireside Lounge)